Every U.S. medalist at the 2022 Beijing Olympics

 Cross-country skiing, women’s 30-kilometer mass start

-Diggins won Team USA’s final medal in Beijing competing in the longest cross-country event at the Games.
+Diggins won Team USA’s final medal in Beijing, competing in the longest cross-country event at the Games.

 Nick Goepper